modxcms/fred/docs/elements.md

 ## Creating Fred Elements

-To learn more about creating Template for Fred, see the [developer documentation](develop/elements/index.md).
+To learn more about creating Template for Fred, see the [themers documentation](themer/elements/index.md).